Language

 Head of Data Processing Department, Regula

-On top of that, the process of ID verification itself is filled with challenges because of the unique script the Chinese language boasts.
+The process of Chinese ID verification is filled with challenges, one of which is the unique script the Chinese language boasts.
 While it’s convenient that all IDs use Simplified Chinese, as opposed to a range of regional languages, even this version of the language can be hard to process optically.

-In this article, we will explore both of these hurdles: we will break down the OCR (Optical Character Recognition) problems caused by the complexity of the Chinese script, as well as the most relevant requirements for KYC in China.
+In this article, we will answer this question and break down the OCR (Optical Character Recognition) problems caused by the complexity of the Chinese script.

 Subscribe